NektariosPapagalakis/Python_AI_Assistant/README.md

 # Python_AI_Assistant
-This is an AI assistant for a Pc using windows
+This is an AI assistant for a PC using windows